borgej/BeeBot/README.md

 This started out as a "fun" little project to try to make myself a Twitch.tv Chatbot.
 It has now getting some serious functionality ;)

+The plan is to finish "basis" functionality and host it for free for everyone that wants to use this.

+## TODO's
+* Add StreamLabs API functionality
+* Make the application Thread-Safe
+* Optimize database calls

 ## Requirements
 * .Net Framework 4.6.1